ibm-cloud-docs/vsrx/known-limitations.md

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

-      - 10 Gbps version in WDC01 (Washington, DC)
+      - 10 Gbps version in WDC01
-      - 1G and 10G High Availability versions in: DAL05, DAL06, DAL07, HOU02, SJC01, and WDC01
+      - 1G and 10G High Availability versions in: DAL05, HOU02, SJC01, and WDC01
-      - 10G High Availability versions in: AMS01
+      - 10G High Availability versions in: AMS01, DAL06, HKG02 Pod 1

 * Only IBM Cloud certified versions of vSRX are supported.
 The list of supported versions can be found [here](/docs/vsrx?topic=vsrx-vsrx-versions).